derek-baker/group3/README.md

 # G3
 Tool intended to generate novel video (sequences of frames) containing human faces displaying microexpressions from existing video of the same.
 The novel video will be generated via:

-> "a data-driven approach for unsupervised videoretargeting that translates content from one domain to another while preserving the style native to a domain, i.e., if contents of John Oliver’sspeech were to be transferred to Stephen Colbert, then the generated con-tent/speech should be in Stephen Colbert’s style."
-[1]
+> "a data-driven approach for unsupervised videoretargeting that translates content from one domain to another while preserving the style native to a domain, i.e., if contents of John Oliver’s speech were to be transferred to Stephen Colbert, then the generated con-tent/speech should be in Stephen Colbert’s style."
+[0]

 <hr>
 <br>